JuborajSujon/PH-Module-Exercise/Milestone 7/Module 39/Module 39.md

 _Reading Props in Event handler_

 _Preventing Default Behaviour of Form_

+_Recap_

+- You can handle events by passing a function as prop to an element like `<button>`
+- Event handlers must be passed, not called
+- You can define an event handler function separately or inline
+- Event handlers are defined inside a component, so they can access props
+- You can declare an event handler in a parent and pass it as prop to a child
+- Explicity calling an event handler prop from a child handler is a good alternative to propagation

 ## _39-3_ - A simple Introduction to State change in React